danielharrell/open-eyes-lect-2017-18/Open.md

       the case of the jar, we could ask why the outside is not on the inside in the case of eyes?

+    - Example of seen object: podium.
+We say "I see the podium".
+In this formulation, I am not the podium, and in that sense there is discontinuity, or separateness, independence.
+Yet I *see* the podium, and in that sense there is continuity, or relatedness, dependence.

+    - Another formulation: insofar as I am aware of the podium, I am in a sense invisible to myself; but insofar as I am aware of myself, I am visible to myself.
+    Yet how can I be visible and invisible at once?

+    - Solution: our relation to the podium encloses our our separateness from it, and openness to it.
+(This is true in both Kant and Hegel.)

+This is one way, a plausible way, to say what it means to have a self: to think of the blessing, but also the burden, of having a self.

+- To be aware makes us open, but to be self-aware encloses us in that openness.

+- Being enclosed makes possible philosophical thoughts that we remember, and literary experiences too.
+How could we claim to know we know nothing, or to doubt everything, without being enclosed in the self?

+- Refer back to self-awareness, and perhaps to eyes being open.

+- Opacity of eye: we see everything *in* space and time.
+Things are universally, and necessarily, seen *in* space and time.
+But there is nothing that can have these properties insofar as we are affected by them.
+The encounter on this level is particular, and contingent.

+- Try to connect podium example to space and time immediately above.

+in Kantian terms: the sense in which we see everything *in* space, is a sign of how we contain what we see.
+For space to be something *in which* things are

+- Basic point: we are in a domain of immanence when it comes to knowledge, and transcendence only in morality.

+---

+- First stab at paragraph after above (but see below for other idesa): In light of this question, consider again why we call our eyes open.
+This captures how we seem to see *through* them, to a whole world outside us.
+But again, this is to speak figuratively, and perhaps even falsely.
+For if our eyes were truly so open, to the point of transparency, then how could we make reference to them at all, in calling them open?
+They may be transparent as a medium of awareness, but as a matter of self-awareness, it would seem as if our eyes have to be opaque.
+Or to put this prospect more generally: if we are not merely aware, but *self*-aware, then perhaps we are indeed *enclosed* in openness, with no escape from the self, no matter how much outside the self we seem to see, or yearn to be.

 - Enclosed in openness: what it means to have a self, that cannot be transcended altogether.

 - Our selfhood encloses us in openness.

+    - General thought, via Kant: Necessity and universality, or knowledge, depends on immanence, not transcendence.
+      And so far as there is transcendence, it is not of the self, but towards the self.

     - This allows what we seem to be open to, the world, to be put into doubt.